Policy

 The Shore Group’s senior management is committed to minimising the impact that its business activities have on the environment and to positively influence the communities they operate in.

-The policy statement sets out The Shore Group’s goals, targets and aspirations and highlights how we expect to achieve these for the newly diversified service offering.
+This policy statement sets out The Shore Group’s goals, targets, and aspirations and highlights how we expect to achieve these for the newly diversified service offering.

-Due to the rapid pace of change, the Company has identified 2025 as its baseline year to capture, measuring and reporting on the factors highlighted in this statement.
+Due to the rapid pace of change, the Company has identified 2026 as its baseline year to capture, measure, and report on the factors highlighted in this statement.
 The results will help to form our reduction and improvement targets with the aim of achieving our goals and embedding sustainability and social responsibility across our operations and supply chain by 2030.

 2. Scope